solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 The fusion crust is, according to my perception, dully shimmering, black, and in places where the iron particles exist in proximity, quite thick (up to 1/2 millimeter).
 The light gray, white, finely granulated, sparsely dotted black, rust-stained in patches, main mass is comprised, insofar as this provisional determination allows, out of:

-1\. larger, greenish yellow particles, decomposable by the use of hydrochloric acid, give a solution containing a lot of ferrous oxide and magnesia — also olivine-like,
+1\. larger, greenish yellow bits, decomposable by the use of hydrochloric acid, give a solution containing a lot of ferrous oxide and magnesia — also olivine-like,

 ...